Nylia-in-C/2023-01_Team8/README.md

     7. When finished, click the 'Save Course' button to finish editing the course.

 &nbsp;
+#### 3.2.3.3 Reset Database
+In order to reset the database to default values, click the *Reset to Default Settings* button.
+Confirm in the pop-up window.

+Note: **This will delete everything previously put into the database and reset to defaults.
+DO NOT use unless absolutely sure.**
+&nbsp;
 ### 3.2.4.
 Instructions
 These instructions can be found in the *Instructions* tab for easy access without an internet connection.
 &nbsp;